codymccarthycloud/terraform-lab-journal/6-infrastructure-as-code-with-terraform/README.md

-# Infasructure as Code with Terraform
+# Infasructure as Code with Terraform using Google Cloud

 ## Build Infrastructure with Terraform